safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 - **Container**: An instance of a particular image.
 This is equivalent to running, say Firefox, twice.
 In that scenario Firefox is installed once but can be launched multiple times and each instance refers back to the same installation. when a container is running, it can't make any changes to the underlying image (images are read only!) but gets assigned a new filesystem for storage of new information.
 Images may be **ephemeral** (that is they are removed once you stop them and any new data is destroyed), or **persistent** (containers are kept either in an on or off state until they are explicitly removed).
 Note that it is possible to mount external volumes onto the containers and all changes made to the host filesystem this way are persistent!

 - **Dockerfile**: Simple configuration file that defines how your container is built.
-You can start FROM a base container, RUN a series of shell commands, set up ENVironment variables, ADD or COPY things from the host filesystem, specify what command runs when your container is started, and more!
+You can start `FROM` a base container, RUN a series of shell commands, set up `ENV`ironment variables, `ADD` or `COPY` things from the host filesystem, specify what command runs when your container is started, and more!
 These files can start from scratch or from an existing image.
 Popular Linux distribution provide various images in an official capacity on ...

 - **Docker Hub**: One of the online repository of Docker images that is set as the remote location as default.
 This is very similar to GitHub and can contain both public and private images.
 When you install Docker this is set up as the remote repository.